bitsawer/blender-custom-nodes/README.md

 ## How to use

 Download or build your own Blender with the node.
 The G'MIC node is found in the compositor under the "Add -> Filter -> G'MIC".
-It works like a norma node, just put G'MIC commands into the node text field.
+It works like a normal node, just put G'MIC commands into the node text field.

 Some operations can be pretty slow, especially with large images.
 You can adjust the scaling quality if you are not rendering the final image and you are just tweaking other nodes.